bitslabsyr/RateLimitReport/README.md

 To run RateLimitReport:
 1) Clone the code to your server using `git clone https://github.com/bitslabsyr/RateLimitReport.git`.
 You should run this command from a directory that your user has write permissions in; otherwise, you can run RateLimitReport as sudo.
 2) Rename `config_template.py` to `config.py`.
 3) Modify the parameters in config.py to match your preferences.
+   * Specify the hour you want to receive email reports.
    * Specify the email accounts for recipients and for the account used to send emails.
-   * Specify server, username and password for MongoDB
+   * Specify server, username and password for MongoDB.
    * Specify DB and collection names of the central limits collection.
-4) You can use crontab to run RateLimitReport daily.
-For example, to run the script at 1am;
-   * crontab -e
-   * 0 1 * * * python /path/to/your/script/main.py
+4) Run RateLimitReport with `python3 RateLimitReport.py &`.
 ### Requirements

 RateLimitReport was developed and tested with Python3.